Musso: Comintern membership

 In an article published in Bintang Merah stated that Musso went to Prague in early November 1947 helping Soeripno, that represented Indonesia in discussions about a consular agreement with the USSR.
 However, Soeripno himself claimed that Musso went there in March 1948.
 In January 1948 after the signing of the Renville Agreement, Musso defended his comrades in Indonesia from criticism by Moscow, especially Amir Sjarifudin, stating that it was "just a tactic, in order not to the draw attention of the anti-communist faction."
 After the talks in Prague finished on the third week of May, concluding with the establishment of diplomatic relations between the USSR and Indonesia, Musso, under the name Soeparto, and Soeripno returned to Indonesia on 21 June 1948.
 They stopped in New Delhi and stayed for two or three weeks waiting for the Indonesian Air Force to finish arranging the acquisition of an aircraft.
-They joined the flight of a newly bought aircraft to Indonesia, svia Thailand, staying in Bukittinggi for eight days.
+They joined the flight of a newly bought aircraft to Indonesia, via Thailand, staying in Bukittinggi for eight days.

 Musso planned a communist revolution, consistent with Soviet policy, named A New Road for the Indonesian Republic either in Prague or on the way home.
 While in Prague, Musso discussed with Dutch-Indonesian relations Soeripno and Paul de Groot, a Dutch communist, and also whether Indonesia was to become a Netherlands commonwealth or fully independent.
 The plan, according to Ann Swift, was doubtlessly approved by Moscow, though Musso himself denied this.
 According to the former Armed Forces Chief of Staff Himawan Soetanto, the idea was influenced by the so-called "Zhdanov line".
 The idea was named New Road because it was different from old PKI which was influenced by the Dimitrov line.

 Musso and Soeripno landed in a swamp in Tulungagung on 10 August.
 After being picked up, they moved to Solo to meet the military governor Wikana.
 They arrived in Yogyakarta on 11 August 1948.
 On 12 August, Merdeka, a newspaper based in Solo, wrote that "there was a possibility that Musso, a veteran leader who was very popular, had returned".
 Later, on 13 August, he met Sukarno to discuss a revolution.
 During a meeting of the PKI Politbiro on 13–14 August, Musso presented the New Road.
 He denounced the Indonesian revolution as a bourgeois revolution instead of an authentic proletariat revolution.
 He also demanded more laborer representatives in the government and the armed forces.
 Musso also criticized the PKI movement in his absence, the use of funds from van der Plas - 25000 gulden by Amir Sjarifudin to fight the Japanese army, the resignation of Amir as prime minister without consulting the party, the leader of illegal PKI not hastening the formation of legal party after independence, and complexity of the communist organizations which were divided into the PKI, Pesindo, and SOBSI.